BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes HP star count on Aunn, Mai and Satono (both stage 5 and Extra).

+- Gives Lily White a fan-made spell portrait.

+- Mai and Satono's names on the top left appear as their full names.

 - Extra Mai and Satono's spell bg appears the same way as in stage 5.

 - The explosion heard during Narumi spell2 when she spawns her sun actually sounds like one now, like with Utsuho.